elihunter173/website/content/notes/ncsu/2f/soc202/index.md

   * Inductive (research to theory/hypotheses)
   * Methods: participant observation, focus groups, in-depth interviews (i.e. text-based data)
-  * Asks “what” or “how”
+  * Asks "what" or "how"
   * Deep
   * Not generalizable